-For the Term of the C-PACE Financing, C-PACE Property Owners are required to report and disclose energy and water usage to the City of Philadelphia through its energy and water benchmarking program, which requires that buildings are established in Energy Star Portfolio Manager.
+For energy and water efficiency projects, throughout the Term of the C-PACE Financing, C-PACE Property Owners are required to report and disclose energy and water usage to the City of Philadelphia through its energy and water benchmarking program, which requires that buildings are established in Energy Star Portfolio Manager.
 Details on compliance deadlines and links to reporting templates can be found on the Philadelphia Office of Sustainability website.
-For detailed information on how to submit data to the City of Philadelphia once it is entered in Portfolio Manager, please see this Reporting Guide.
+For detailed information on how to submit data to the City of Philadelphia once it is entered into Portfolio Manager, please see this Reporting Guide.
 For any C-PACE Projects consisting of Renewable Energy Improvements, Property Owners must submit to the Program Administrator an annual comparison of the actual production and expected production.
 The data submission deadline is June 30 in each calendar year.